 Your privacy is important to us.

-Following the Construction team’s recent article on force majeure and entitlement to relief in the context of the Coronavirus pandemic, in this article, Associate Solicitor, Paul Tohill considers the common law principle of frustration specifically in relation to construction contracts, as well as the prevention principle and extensions of time.
+Following the Construction team’s recent article on force majeure and entitlement to relief in the context of the Coronavirus pandemic, in this article, Cleaver Fulton Rankin considers the common law principle of frustration specifically in relation to construction contracts, as well as the prevention principle and extensions of time.

 The common law principle of frustration provides that where a ‘frustrating event’ occurs, a contract can be automatically discharged so that it is no longer binding on the parties.
 This principle applies to commercial contracts, including construction contracts.

 A ‘frustrating event’ will be deemed to have occurred where it satisfies the following criteria (i) it has taken place after execution of the contract; (ii) it is so fundamental that it goes to the root of the contract and entirely beyond what was in the contemplation of the parties at the time it was executed; (iii) it is not the fault of either party to the contract (or a ‘no-fault event’); (iv) it is not contemplated or provided for in the contract; and (v) it renders further performance of the contract impossible, illegal or makes it radically different to what was in the contemplation of the parties at the time the contract was executed.

 Events that may lead to a frustrated contract include, but are not limited to:

 On the other hand, a contract would not be frustrated if: